 - Turn off both stovetop burners.
 Remove peppers from hot water with tongs and place them in a 9×13 inch baking dish.
 Spoon filling into peppers and sprinkle with shredded cheese.

 - Bake peppers for 10 minutes and then broil for 1-2 minutes if you want to brown cheese.

 - Allow peppers to cool for 5-10 minutes, add toppings and serve with chips and guacamole if desired.
 Enjoy!

-Be sure to leave a rating!
+Thank you so much for trying it out – would you leave a rating?!
 Simply click on the stars in the recipe card above.